-Slipshod divorce trust agreement
+Slipshod divorce “trust” agreements

-I have raised objections to this type of disorganized trust language dozens of times in Providence Family Court Divorce causes of action, but nearly every time I am overruled by my client or someone who wants it all over with.
-They tell me to figuratively to ‘stand down’ and not create a REAL or ORGANIZED trust and get this over with.
+The above mentioned slipshod and careless language is set forth in the property settlement agreement or in the final judgment of divorce in Rhode Island.
+Is this a real trust?
+It may be a trust but it may be a hit and miss proposition as far as the trust accomplishing what it was intended for.
+I have raised objections to this type of disorganized trust language dozens of times in Providence Family Court divorce.
+Despite my objections, nearly every time I am overruled by my client or someone who wants it all over with.
+They tell me to figuratively ‘stand down’ and not create a REAL or ORGANIZED trust and get this over with.

 Do not wait until the end of a divorce to consider life insurance

-Life Insurance and Divorce has become that ‘Just one More thing’ remembered at the end rather than an important part of the settlement negotiations.
-Husband and Wife litigants may spend hours fighting over the Couch, flat screen and dining room table but life insurance is agreed to in a few minutes in a last minute exchange between the parties or their RI Family Court Lawyers.
-Makes no sense does it?
+The parties should consider life insurance and its effect on the children’s future towards the beginning or middle of the divorce case.
+It should not be treated as a last minute throw-in.
+Life Insurance and divorce has become that ‘Just one more thing’, remembered at the end.
+It is not being considered as an important part of the settlement negotiations.
+Litigants may spend hours fighting over the couch, flat screen tv and dining room table but life insurance is agreed to at the last few minutes.
+Life insurance is typically decided in a last minute exchange between the parties or their RI Family Court Lawyers.
+This makes no sense does it?

 Here are 7 potential issues that could arise by such a haphazard life insurance trust:

-2.)
-What if the owner of the life Insurance has another child and does not for whatever reason obtain life insurance for that child?
+- What if the owner of the life Insurance has another child and does not obtain life insurance for that child?
 Isn’t that child also entitled to be supported after the untimely death of their parent?

-3.)
 What can the Trustee (mother or father), use the funds for?
 Is it for the child’s college education?
 Is it to replace child support the deceased parent would have paid if he or she lived?
-If it is to replace child support can it be used to pay for rent, mortgage payments for the former marital domicile?
-How about a new house partially owned by the spouse’s paramour or new husband?
+If it is to replace child support, can it be used to pay for rent or mortgage payments for the former marital domicile?

+- Can trust funds be used to fund a new house partially owned by the spouse’s paramour or a new husband?
 How about vacations with the child?
 Can the trustee use the funds for things that benefit the trustee parent but only tangentially benefit the minor child or children?
-For example the trustee uses the funds as a down payment on a new house or pool that the child will be using and enjoying?
+For example, the trustee uses the funds as a down payment on a new house or pool that the child will be using and enjoying?

-4.)
-When does the obligation to name the trustee end when the children are 18?
+- When does the obligation to name the trustee end when the children are 18?
 21?
 23? or 25?

 What is the Solution?

-The proper way to do a trust in a divorce is to ACTUALLY write up a trust and have the person who owns the life insurance policy to name the trust as beneficiary of their life insurance.
+The proper way to do a trust in a divorce is to write up a trust and have the person who owns the life insurance policy name the trust as beneficiary of their life insurance.
 The trust will spell out the obligations of the trustee and when the trust beneficiaries will obtain the trust corpus and will deal with all of the issues set forth above in a meaningful and clear manner.